Yosemite National Park

 · Large wilderness areas

-Although Yosemite is a huge park (750,000 acres), covering the western and eastern side of the high Sierra mountains, you can organize your one-day visit around Yosemite Valley attractions.
+Although Yosemite is a huge park (750,000 acres), covering both the western and eastern side of the high Sierra mountains, you can organize your one/two-day visit around Yosemite Valley famous attraction points, like Tunnel View, El Capitan, Yosemite Falls and Half Dome.

-In the blog below I will try to help you to plan your one-day trip in Yosemite National Park.
+In the following chapters I will try to help you to plan your one-day trip in Yosemite National Park.

 Can I visit the park in only one day, does it worth it?

-There is simple answer to both those questions is: YES.
+There is simple answer to both those questions: YES.

 It is better to plan for 2-3 days but one day visit can also be an unforgettable experience.

-You can easily take the one-day itinerary below and transform it into 2-3 days visit.
+You can easily take the one-day itinerary below and transform it into full 2-3 days visit.

 When coming for a one-day visit to Yosemite National Park you may be overwhelmed from the things you can do and see in this amazing park, you do not have a lot of time so you need to try and plan your day visit in advance and focus on the “must see” attractions.